Sessions

 Session Locking

-Multiple clients can view the same session simultaneously.
-Only sending messages requires an exclusive lock.
+Multiple clients can view the same session simultaneously — only sending messages requires an exclusive lock.

 Storage